balajimore/pillopl.github.io/_posts/2016-08-14-ES-and-CQRS-sample-revisited.md

 ***Package: eventstore***

 <p style="text-align:justify;">
-Mentioned above</i>getUncommitedChanges()</i>method is crucial point for implementing store with events.
+Mentioned above</i>getUncommitedChanges()</i>method is crucial point for implementing storage with events.
 Every time we try to save a new change, we call save in EventSourceShopItemRepository, which looks as follows:
 </p>

 ```java